Group Management

 Add/Remove Microsoft 365 Group Owners

-This feature enables you to add or remove multiple owners from multiple Microsoft 365 groups.
-Follow the steps below to perform this operation:
+With this option, administrators can add or remove multiple owners from multiple Microsoft 365 groups.

-2. Navigate to Microsoft 365 → Management → Group Management and click Add / Remove Microsoft 365 Group Owners listed under Group Modification.
+2. Navigate to Microsoft 365 > Management > Group Management > Bulk Group Modification > Add/Remove Microsoft 365 Group Owners.

 4. Click the + icon in the Select Owner field to select the user.